-Read more: The Best Live Chat Software For 2020
+Read more: The Best Live Chat Software

 Working remotely would mean you no longer have the luxury of brainstorming on a whiteboard and get creative with your ideas…until now!
 Conceptboard is a digital whiteboard tool that lets you and your team collaborate visually on projects and brainstorm just like you would on a physical whiteboard.
 A visual communications tool, Conceptbaord provides an infinite canvas and gives you the much -needed space to share ideas and collaborate.

 Whether you work in product development, marketing, strategy, or panning- Conceptbaord is a great tool to bring all your ideas in one place.
 The tool is ever-expanding, meaning that you can add as many images, documents, sticky notes, and files as you want and never worry about being cramped for space.

 Once done, you can share the link to your conceptboard with peers, clients or partners anywhere around the globe.
 Conceptboard also lets users mark up files, add comments, and gather feedback quickly, speeding up the review and approval process.